ephos/PSSummit2024-PwshPerformance/0-groundwork/before-we-begin.md

 - It uses the **Ticks** of each and does _math™_ to calculate the following:
   * The approximate increase in performance in %
   * The approximate decrease in time in %
-  * The approximate times faster the faster run was
+  * The approximate times faster the faster run/timespan of the two was

 ---